kaopanboonyuen/agri-field-bound-deep-learning/README.md

 # AgriFieldBound-DL: Agriculture Field Boundary Detection

-AgriFieldBound-DL is a deep learning-based solution utilizing satellite imagery to automate the detection and delineation of agricultural field boundaries.
-This project aims to streamline precision farming practices by leveraging cutting-edge technology to identify field boundaries accurately, enabling enhanced crop monitoring and resource optimization.
+AgriFieldBound-DL is a deep learning-based solution utilizing satellite imagery to automate the detection and delineation of agricultural field boundaries in Thailand.
+This innovative project aims to revolutionize precision farming practices specifically within the rich agricultural landscape of Thailand.
+By harnessing state-of-the-art technology, the system accurately identifies and demarcates field boundaries, enabling efficient crop monitoring and resource optimization tailored for the Thai agricultural sector.

 ## Authors